AfrouzMashayekhi/general-meeting/README.md

 curl -sSL https://gist.githubusercontent.com/afrouzMashaykhi/026ab4f4aa825915c2c9d30001da43d6/raw/7b8746e11f8c59cc25580f6776d1da1665068925/prepare.sh | bash -- 2.0.0 1.4.6 0.4.18

 ```
-After successfuly installtion you should have
+After successfuly installtion you should have list of images that have been installed
+**Note** for running bash you should have proxy for Docker Hub within Iran access Internet.